-The commercial success of any product candidates that we may develop, including Amigal and AT2220, will depend upon the degree of market acceptance by physicians, patients, third party payors and others in the medical community.
+The commercial success of any product candidates that we may develop, including migalastat HCl, will depend upon the degree of market acceptance by physicians, patients, third party payors and others in the medical community.

-Any products that we bring to the market, including Amigal and AT2220, if they receive marketing approval, may not gain market acceptance by physicians, patients, third party payors and others in the medical community.
+Any products that we bring to the market, including migalastat HCl, may not gain market acceptance by physicians, patients, third party payors and others in the medical community.
 If these products do not achieve an adequate level of acceptance, we may not generate significant product revenue and we may not become profitable.
 The degree of market acceptance of our product candidates, if approved for commercial sale, will depend on a number of factors, including:

-- the prevalence and severity of any side effects, including any limitations or warnings contained in a product's approved labeling; - the efficacy and potential advantages over alternative treatments; - the pricing of our product candidates; - relative convenience and ease of administration; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - publicity concerning our products or competing products and treatments; and - sufficient third party insurance coverage or reimbursement.
+- · prevalence and severity of any side effects, including any limitations or warnings contained in a product's approved labeling; - · efficacy and potential advantages over alternative treatments; - pricing; - · relative convenience and ease of administration;

+- · willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - strength of marketing and distribution support and timing of market introduction of competitive products;

+- · publicity concerning our products or competing products and treatments; and - · sufficient third party insurance coverage or reimbursement.

-Even if a potential product displays a favorable efficacy and safety profile in preclinical and clinical trials, market acceptance of the product will not be known until after it is launched.
+Even if a product candidate displays a favorable efficacy and safety profile in preclinical and clinical trials, market acceptance of the product will not be known until after it is launched.
 Our efforts to educate the medical community and third party payors on the benefits of our product candidates may require significant resources and may never be successful.
 Such efforts to educate the marketplace may require more resources than are required by the conventional technologies marketed by our competitors.